Acoustic measurements

 We operate where assumptions end and engineering begins:

-Report value tailored to your role:
+The value of the report tailored to your role:

-• For the Architect and PM: The measurement report is a ready-to-use design matrix.
+• For the Architect and PM: The measurement report is a ready-made design matrix.
 We provide precise material guidelines: we indicate the product name from our offer, the required quantity, and the optimal installation location.

-• For audio professionals: We conduct advanced diagnostics.
-We measure T20, T30, and EDT, determine the STI index (speech intelligibility), and report compliance with, among others, the EBU Tech 3276 standard.
+• For Audio professionals: We conduct advanced diagnostics.
+We measure T20, T30 and EDT, determine the STI index (speech intelligibility), and report compliance with, among others, the EBU Tech 3276 standard.

 How do we work?
 (Technology and Standards)

 You receive a comprehensive document from us.
-It is not just a set of charts, but a clear interpretation of the results, an assessment of compliance with requirements, and—most importantly—specific engineering recommendations.
+It is not just a set of charts, but a clear interpretation of the results, an assessment of compliance with requirements, and – most importantly – specific engineering recommendations.

 Reverberation time measurements